Safe Streets and Roads for All (SS4A) Grant Program - American Cities Climate Challenge

 Purpose

-To support local efforts to prevent death and serious injury on roads and streets, often referred to as "Vision Zero" plans.
+To support planning, infrastructure, behavioral, and operational initiatives to prevent death and serious injury on roads and streets involving all roadway users, often referred to as "Vision Zero" plans.
+This program includes Planning and Demonstration Grant, and Implementation Grants.

 Applicant and/or Project Eligibility Requirements

-Eligible projects must develop a comprehensive safety action plan; conduct planning, design, and development activities for projects and strategies identified in a comprehensive safety action plan; carry out projects and strategies identified in a comprehensive safety action plan.
+Eligible projects include (a) developing a comprehensive safety action plan; (b) conducting planning, design, and development activities for projects and strategies identified in a comprehensive safety action plan; and (c) carrying out projects and strategies identified in a comprehensive safety action plan.
+For Implementation Grants, activities must include element (c).

 Decarbonization Considerations